robcsaszar/theskullery/_recipes/yucatan-pickled-onions/yucatan-pickled-onions.md

 categories: appetizer healthyish pickling # appetizer baking dressing drink grill healthyish marinade oven pickling quick raw salad sandwich sauce snack soup
 tags: mexican vegetarian # asian beef bread burger christmas duck french fruit indian italian mexican nuts pasta pork poultry rice seafood thanksgiving vegetarian
 meal: side # breakfast brunch dessert main side (choose one that applies)
-chef: diana # (fill this in with your first name and keep the name the same for all your recipes, since each chef has his own collection of recipes)
+chef: robert # (fill this in with your first name and keep the name the same for all your recipes, since each chef has his own collection of recipes)
 time: under 120mins # under 60mins under 120mins over 120mins (choose one that applies)
 servings: 1 # (this will be served as a baseline for the dynamic scaling)